Kenneth Buchanan: Military career

 He was made a staff captain in April 1912.

-He saw action on the Western Front during the First World War and was again made a staff captain in April 1915, for which he was appointed a Companion of the Distinguished Service Order.
-He became commander of 154th Infantry Brigade in September 1917.
+He saw action on the Western Front during the First World War and was briefly an adjutant of the 8th (Service) Battalion, Seaforth Highlanders, a Kitchener's Army unit, in September before being appointed as an aide-de-camp in October.
+He was again made a staff captain in November 1914 and yet again in April 1915 and finally a brigade major in June, succeeding Archibald Wavell, later a field marshal.
+He was appointed a Companion of the Distinguished Service Order in January 1916 and on 28 August 1916 was made a general staff officer, grade 2 (GSO2).
+He was made a brevet lieutenant colonel on 1 January 1917 and became general officer commanding (GOC) of the 154th Infantry Brigade, part of the Territorial Force (TF) 51st (Highland) Division, in September 1917 and was made a temporary brigadier general while employed in this role.
 His service in the war also earned him an appointment as a Companion of the Order of St Michael and St George.